flameshine/AwesomePlaylist/README.md

 # AwesomePlaylist
-<h3>A playlist-shaper with a user authentication system that allows the user to interact with the database, where the songs
+<h3>A playlist-shaper with the user authentication system that allows the user to interact with the database, where the songs
-are stored and add them to personal playlist, which stored in the same database.</h3>
+are stored and add them to a personal playlist, which stored in the same database.</h3>
 <h2>Overview:</h2>
 <ul>
 <li><h2>Structure</h2>
-This program consists of a singleton connection pool, a songDatabase that interacts directly with songs, a userDatabase that interacts directly with a user authentication system and, of course, app class.
+This program consists of the connection pool implemented using the singleton pattern, a songDatabase that interacts directly with songs, a userDatabase that interacts directly with a user authentication system and, of course, app class.
 </li>
 <li><h2>View</h2>